Key Takeaways for D2C Brands:

 But you also know the painful reality of e-commerce: heavy visuals equal slow load times.
 And in the fashion world, slow load times mean abandoned carts.
 A shopper browsing Instagram on their iPhone isn’t going to wait 4 seconds for your summer collection page to load.
 They’re gone.

-In your quest for a faster Shopify store, you’ve likely encountered the two heavyweights in the Shopify App Store speed category: Hyperspeed and Smart Prefetch.
+In your quest for a faster Shopify store, you’ve likely encountered the two heavyweights in the Shopify App Store speed category: Hyperspeed and Smart Prefetch. (or perhaps the popular Booster Page Speed Optimizer Review).

 Often, store owners view these apps as competitors.
 It’s an “either/or” decision based on budget or feature lists.